IELP FAQ

 Q. How do I get admitted to the bar in both places?

 A. Admission to the Alberta bar requires a one-year articling program and completion of the CPLED program.
-Admission to the Texas bar requires completion of the Texas Bar Exam and Multistate Professional Responsibility Examination (MPRE).
+Admission to the Texas bar requires completion of the Texas Bar Examination (using the Uniform Bar Examination or UBE), and Multistate Professional Responsibility Examination (MPRE).

 Q. When do classes start in Houston?
 Does this require special arrangements with my summer employer?